Traditional Indian Cooking Classes

 CANCELLATION BY RBTS:

-If a scheduled class gets cancelled on behalf of the RBTS, all payments are re-imbursed + a coupon for a free class is given by RBTS to all the registered students.
-(Coupon with an expiry date of one month from the cancelled class)
+• In the event of a cancellation of a scheduled class by RBTS, all payments made by the clients will be re-imbursed + a coupon for a free class will be given to the registered clients. (with an expiry date of one month from the date of the cancelled class)

 Skip to top